Click on the links below to view a selection of the NICE guidelines

 If the two faulty genes are identical – this is referred to as Homozygous FH or HoFH

-If the two faulty genes are different - this is called Compound Heterozygous FH, but it may be referred to as HoFH too.
+If the two faulty genes are different - this is called Compound Heterozygous, but it may be referred to as HoFH too.

-What are chances of inheriting Homozygous FH or Compound Heterozygous FH
+What are chances of inheriting Compound Heterozygous or Homozygous FH?

-Only a few people in the UK are affected.
-At least one baby in a million will inherit this form of FH, so this means a minimum of 60-70 children and adults in the UK are affected.
+About one baby in 250,000 will inherit this more severe form of FH, so this means that 240-300 children and adults in the UK are affected by this .

 If two people who have FH plan to have a family together, their chances of passing a faulty FH gene onto their child is high.